Tomahawkd/PKI-QRAuth/README.md

 ### Note

-With the summer internship ends, the repo will hardly be updated.
+1. With the summer internship ends, the repo will hardly be updated.
 And I will maintain the repo from time to time when I get free.

+2. Considering the effeciency of the authentication server, I would transfer to use TCP protocol by project [netty](https://github.com/netty/netty) for smaller transfering bytes and high performance.